jy00462977/git/readme.txt

-Git is va version control system.
+Git is a distributed version control system.
 Git is free sotware.
-yoo~
+yoo~yoo~